megaport/terraform-provider-megaport/docs/resources/vxc_basic.md

 Required:

 - `connect_type` (String) The connection type of the partner configuration.
-Required for AWS partner configurations.
+Required for AWS partner configurations - valid values are "AWS" for Virtual Interface or AWSHC for AWS Hosted Connections.
 - `name` (String) The name of the partner configuration.
 - `owner_account` (String) The owner AWS account of the partner configuration.
-Required for AWS partner configurations.
-- `type` (String) The type of the partner configuration.
 Required for AWS partner configurations.

 Optional: